emma-ladouceur/conservation/_posts/2017-07-02-Pirate Plots and Yarrr.md

                                                                           #staistical differentitation
                                                                          #between groups

-And of course querying 'Pirate Plot' will show you all custom specifications possible!
+And of course, querying 'Pirate Plot' will show you all custom specifications possible!
-??pirate plot # here
+??pirateplot # here

 {% endhighlight %}